DerikTBoonstra/Subspace_Ordering/README.md

 - `figures.R`: Script for generating figures from the paper.
 - `wrapper_fns.R`: Wrapper functions used in the analysis.

-Note: Analysis is primarily in R. Matlab is used for the ENDS methods only.

 If you find this work useful, please cite our paper:

 ```{.tex}